XelaRonnoc/employeeCreatorBackEnd/README.md

 ---

-## Build Steps

-To Do:

--   how to build / run project
--   use proper code snippets if there are any commands to run

----

 ## Design Goals / Approach

 The Design Goals of this project was to build and develop a roubust and easily usable API for the front end application and make the API modular allowing for it to be further expanded/utilised in the future for reference and future projects/improvements.